MrNeuronix/IRISv2/README.md

 # IRISv2

-A new version of IRIS-X with strong modular system, AMPQ communication protocol and RESTful service.
+A new version of IRIS-X with strong modular system and RESTful service.
 IRISv2 is home automation system with voice control and REST API.

 [![Build Status](https://travis-ci.org/Neuronix2/IRISv2.png?branch=master)](https://travis-ci.org/Neuronix2/IRISv2)